Enjoy the summer nights of 2024! Recommended fireworks festivals in Kanagawa Prefecture

 Scheduled date: Monday, August 5th

-Venue: Minato Mirai 21 Waterfront Park, Earthquake-Resistant Berth, Yokohama Hammerhead No. 9 Wharf, Cup Noodle Museum Park, and others (Yokohama)
+Venues: Minato Mirai 21 Waterfront Park, Earthquake-Resistant Berth, Yokohama Hammerhead No. 9 Wharf, Cup Noodles Museum Park, and others (Yokohama)

 Number of launches: Approximately 20,000